Updated: 1 October 2025

 What is the average property price in Estepona in 2025?

 The average price is around €360,000, with the New Golden Mile commanding higher rates.
 Apartments remain significantly more affordable than villas.
+Investors researching prices often compare them with the average property prices in Nueva Andalucia.

 Is Estepona more affordable than Marbella?